30 Unusual Phobias You Never Knew Existed

 Arachibutyrophobia: Fear of peanut butter sticking to the roof of your mouth

-For example, it’s an uncomfortable feeling for everyone, but some people have a phobia involving fear of peanut butter sticking to the roof of the mouth.
+For example, it’s an uncomfortable feeling for everyone, but some people have phobias, like the fear of peanut butter sticking to the roof of the mouth.
 Some people can handle eating small amounts, but others avoid peanut-based products like peanut butter sauces and ice creams.
 It can be rooted in a broader phobia, like the fear of sticky textures or choking, or it can occur independently.
-If you think a fear of peanut butter sounds unusual, check out these 46 weird facts that most people don’t know.
+(If you think a fear of peanut butter sounds unusual, check out these 7 strange body facts that most people don’t know.)

 Alliumphobia: Fear of garlic

 Garlic bread could cause a panic attack for someone with an extraordinary fear of garlic.
 It’s much more than just a dislike of the potent vegetable’s taste—people with alliumphobia might start to shake or feel unable to breathe when around garlic or other pungent plants like onions and chives.
 For such people, focusing on its health benefits probably won’t help; a compound in garlic may have powerful anti-inflammatory effects, according to a study in a 2015 issue of the Journal of Immunology Research.

 Sesquipedalophobia: Fear of long words

 With twisted irony, sesquipedalophobia is the morbid fear of long words.